 Dr. Russu's passion is for teaching chemistry in the context of pharmacy, which forces the students to think about chemistry from a new perspective.
 He hopes that when his students discover the practical application of chemistry it will cause them to have a greater interest in the subject.
 His goal is to provide valuable experience to students through practical research opportunities.
 The focus of his research is drug discovery for cancer and it is his aim to share those advances with the broader scientific community.

 Dr. Russu is a California native and comes from a multicultural family.
 He is one of seven siblings, two of which were adopted from South America.
 He and his wife have six children, two biological children and four adopted children.
-His great-grandfather emigrated from Romania in 1910 and he distilled alcohol during the Prohibition, which may be the source of Dr. Russu's inclination for brewing beer.
 He also loves scuba diving and being near the ocean.